Hasan Kalyoncu University

 -

-Simple home workout guides boost energy in liver transplant patients
+Simple home workout guides boost energy and cut caregiver strain after liver transplant

-Disease control CompletedThis study looked at whether giving liver transplant patients simple exercise guides (a brochure or a video) helps them become more active, feel less tired, and reduce the burden on their caregivers.
-Over 100 adults who had a liver transplant were split into three groups: one got…
+Disease control CompletedThis study looked at whether giving liver transplant patients simple exercise guides—either a brochure or a video—could help them be more active, feel less tired, and reduce the burden on their caregivers.
+Over 100 adults who had a liver transplant were split into three groups: o…

 Phase: NA • Sponsor: Hasan Kalyoncu University • Aim: Disease control